Fun & Low Waste Halloween Trick-or-Treating

 Are you planning to trick-or-treat for Halloween this year?
-If so, check out these fun low waste ideas for Halloween trick-or-treating while social distancing.
+If so, check out these fun low waste ideas for Halloween trick-or-treating.

 It’s October and it’s on everyone’s mind.
 Can we trick-or-treat for Halloween during a pandemic?
 I expect some municipalities will prohibit it.
 Others will make no authoritative decision about it.
 And families will trick-or-treat this year in a variety of ways no matter where they live or what their municipality specifies.

 To be honest, Halloween trick-or-treating is pretty low on my list of concerns right now.
 We have far bigger dilemmas and traumas in our country and the world today than walking around outside to collect candy from neighbors.
 I’m not even going to list them, because I’m pretty sure you can whip up a handful of more pressing matters than candy collection no matter your political priorities or leanings.

 That being said, I do think it’s important to consider how we can make Halloween trick-or-treating as safe as reasonably possible for those who choose to participate.
 As always, I’m also always on the hunt for tips to reduce our waste each and every day, holiday or not.

 As for Halloween celebrations, the United States Center for Disease Control has offered some guidance related to Halloween festivities that suggest we can participate in certain types of Halloween activities, provided we follow proper social distancing practices.
 Halloween trick-or-treating while social distancing may look a bit different than what we’re used to, but there are still ways to have some Halloween fun (and even limit waste while we’re celebrating).